Home Appraisal Checklist

 An inspection is performed by a home inspector to determine the condition of the house.
 This means checking things like plumbing, electrical, the roof and foundation.
 It’s usually done during the contingency period before a sale is finalized.
 If the inspection report finds any issues, the buyer can either back out or renegotiate.

 A home appraisal is performed by a state-licensed professional to determine the value of the house.
+The appraisal value is critical in determining the fair market value of the property.
 The condition is important, but only as it relates to the value.
 An appraiser will also take things such as lot size, square footage, and number of bedrooms into account.

 The home appraisal process and timing